unoctanium/fresh-vue-language/README.md

-# Vue Language Pack for Fresh Editor
+# Vue SFC Basic Language Pack for Fresh Editor

 Lightweight Vue 3 Single File Component (SFC) support for the Fresh editor.

+This is intentionally a **syntect-compatible basic grammar** optimised for Fresh.
+It avoids advanced Sublime/TextMate constructs (`extends`, injections, etc.) that Fresh currently cannot parse reliably.

 ## Features